 #3 – They’re More Easygoing

 Younger dogs are typically full of energy, but seniors don’t usually need constant attention and exercise.
 If you just want to sleep or hang out at home, your senior dog will be perfectly fine with that.
 If you do want to go for a walk or play with them though, they’ll gladly do that as well.
-You don’t need to worry about them constantly demanding things because for the most part, they’re usually fine just relaxing.
+You don’t need to worry about them constantly demanding things because, for the most part, they’re usually fine just relaxing.
 They have no problem with sticking to your schedule.

 Even though they’ll love you very much, they’ll likely be less clingy than a younger dog.
-If they need time to yourself during the day, they’ll understand.
+If they need time to themselves during the day, they’ll understand.
 They’ll likely just take a well-deserved nap.
 However, some rescue dogs, especially senior dogs, may have separation issues right after adoption.
-After all, they’ve never know a real home, so this is really important to consider early on in building a relationship with your dog.
+After all, they’ve never known a real home, so this is really important to consider early on in building a relationship with your dog.

 Senior dogs also don’t need to be constantly watched over or supervised because there’s a pretty good chance that they’re behaving themselves, unlike an energetic puppy.
 So, if you prefer a dog that isn’t full of nonstop energy, then you should consider adopting a senior dog.

 #4 – They May Have Already Been Trained